giantswarm/external-dns-app/README.md

 ## Compatibility

-This app has been tested to work with the following tenant cluster release versions:
+This app has been tested to work with the following workload cluster release versions:

 * AWS `v13.0.0`